How much does a Wildlife Technician make?

 Charleston, SC

-In Charleston, you'll find a mix of coastal and urban environments.
-Wildlife Technicians work with local parks and conservation groups to protect wildlife.
-Companies like the South Carolina Department of Natural Resources offer many opportunities.
+In Charleston, you can work with local wildlife agencies to protect and study various species.
+Companies like the South Carolina Department of Natural Resources offer opportunities to make a real impact.

 Find Wildlife Technician jobs in Charleston, SC